 Brief description:

-In this activity, students will characterise two exoplanets by analysing data acquired by ESA’s Cheops satellite.
+In this activity, students will characterise mysterious exoplanets by analysing data acquired by ESA’s Cheops satellite.
 Students will work as real scientists and fit a model to the data to retrieve the best fit parameters.

 The activity can be completed using a guided format or in a project-based learning format, for example in a hackathon.
-The teacher guide presents both options.
+The Educator Guide presents both options.
+The activities are complemented with video explanations prepared by exoplanet experts:

 Subject: Science, Physics, Mathematics, Astronomy

-14 – 19 years old
+Age range: 14 – 19 years old

 Equipment: